Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-resource-server-obo/README.md

-# OAuth 2.0 Sample for Azure AD Spring Boot Starter Resource Server library for Java
+# OAuth 2.0 Sample for azure-spring-boot-sample-active-directory-resource-server-obo library for Java

 ## Key concepts
 [Resource server access other resources usage][resource-server-access-other-resources-usage] is more common, this is an extension of the [spring security resource server sample][azure-spring-boot-sample-active-directory-spring-security-resource-server].
 Similarly, this sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts, and the restricted resource will access other restricted resource, such as Graph API and Custom API.